BiranPeretz/NuralNetworking/README.md

 Demo: https://nuralnetworking.onrender.com/ (first login might be slow).

-Use guest login to preview the app with content.
+Use guest login to preview the app with premade content.